AndreNarvell/Notes/README.md

 ---

 ### Run backend:
-Open MAMP and import usernotes.sql and start server
+Open MAMP and import usernotes.sql and start server on port 3306

 npm i